clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 2. All Certificates (_AIACrawler.html_)<!--Unclear why is this section called "All Certificates"...?-->

-The all-inclusive file in 4 sections, _AIACrawler.html_, compiles all CA certificates found into four groups:
+The _AIACrawler.html_ (4 sections) gives data on all CA certificates found by the Crawler:

 * **Certificates Found with Validated AIA Chains to COMMON Policy &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.

 * **Certificates Found with Validated Chains to COMMON Policy, Not Found through AIA &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.
 (These certificates are found through using Java Development Kit [JDK] Public Key Infrastructure for X.509 Certificates [PKIX].)

-* **Certificates Found with NO Validated Chains to COMMON Policy &mdash;** All certificates with **NO** validated path to COMMON.
+* **Certificates Found with NO Validated Chains to COMMON Policy &mdash;** All certificates with NO validated path to COMMON.
 (These certificates are found through using AIA and SIA extensions.)
 This file lists only the certificate information.
 (These tend to be cross-certificates issued to FPKI CAs<!--CAs?--> that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.)

 * **All Certificates &mdash;** <!--This is another part of the this output file that I found by searching through the file.
 It lists all certificates, whether or not they have a validated path to COMMON. <!--Assume this list is also via AIA and SIA...?-->